cloudmesh/get/README.md

 If it doe not have a make file or make does not work on your system, simple remov the `*egg` directory and remove all __pycache__ directories.

+## Uninstall the pyenv

+The easiest way to uninstall is if you used a pyenv or venv.
+In case of pyenv, you simple do the following commands.
+Let us assume you follwoed the inatltion of a pyenv of the name ENV3 as discussed in our handbook.

+    rm ~/.pyenv/shims/cms
+    pyenv deactivate
+    peyenv uninstall ENV3
+    pyenv install 3.7.2 ENV3
+    pyenv activate ENV3

+This will install a new completely empty environment

 ## Install Cloudmesh Source Version 4